 - Have (retirement) income security.
 We continue to save and invest for our financial future by striving to maximize contributions to our TFSAs and RRSPs every year.
 We do so even though we have some small workplace pensions in our future.

 - Manage risk.
 We have robust life insurance plans in place in case something happens to one of us.

 - Worry less about money.
 With a modest emergency fund in place – we have money available to us for a few months if we need it.

 - Have fun.
 We set aside money every year for international travel and long weekend experiences to look forward to.

 With a financial plan in place, you’ll have a better understanding of where you stand today, where you want to be and how you can get there.
-I hope this post has inspired you to create one or update the one you have.

 What are your thoughts on financial plans?
 Do you have one that covers short-term need, longer-term goals while managing financial risk throughout?